The genuine ClassicExplorer32.dll file is a software component of Classic Shell by Ivo Beltchev.

 ClassicExplorer32.dll is a browser extension for Internet Explorer.
 This add-on enables several additional functions for Internet Explorer.
 You can disable it through the Extras menu (key combination Alt + X) under Manage Add-ons.
 The following paragraph provides more information about Adds classic Windows Explorer features.

 Description: ClassicExplorer32.dll is not essential for the Windows OS and causes relatively few problems.
-The file ClassicExplorer32.dll is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ or in a subfolder of the user's profile folder.
+The file ClassicExplorer32.dll is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\ or in C:\ or in a subfolder of the user's profile folder.

 This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
 BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
 IDs used by this BHO include 449D0D6E-2412-4E61-B68F-1CB625CD9E52.
 The program has no visible window.
 There is no detailed description of this service.
 It is not a Windows core file.
 ClassicExplorer32.dll is able to change the behavior of, or monitor Internet Explorer.
 You can uninstall this program in the Control Panel.
 ClassicExplorer32.dll is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 54% dangerous, however you should also read the user reviews.